SleeplessByte/media-types-ruby/README.md

 ## Using Assertions in MediaTypes

-When using this library to make your own media types, you can use the methods `assert_pass`, `assert_fail` and `assert_sane!` to run checks that your new Media Type matches your expectations.
+When using this library to make your own media types, you can use the methods `assert_pass` and `assert_fail`  to run checks that your new Media Type matches your expectations.

-The first two of these methods take in a fixture (as shown below) & store checks you want to carry out when `assert_sane!` gets called.
+The first two of these methods take in a fixture (as shown below) & store checks you want to carry out when either `assert_sane!` or `assert_media_type` gets called.

+`assert_sane!` can be used as a debugging/development tool (as shown below), giving you a convienient way to check that a MediaType you are building is operating as you intend.
 If an error gets raised, you will get a list of all the fixtures that failed to meet expections returned to you.

 Alternatively, the first time the `validate!` method gets called to check a Media Type fixture, the collection of checks queued up by `assert_pass` and `assert_fail` for the Media Type in question will get carried out as well.